ductnn/ductnn/README.md

 ## 🎥 Quote for you 🏙 🌅 🌇 🌆

-> I wake up every morning in a bed that's too small, drive my daughter to a school that's too expensive, and then I go to work to a job for which I get paid too little.
-But on pretzel day?
-Well, I like pretzel day.
+> If I had a gun with two bullets and I was in a room with Hitler, Bin Laden, and Toby, I would shoot Toby twice.
 >
-> <p>- Stanley Hudson</p>
+> <p>- Michael Scott</p>

 <br />